Import and Export

 Other than settings imported for the General tab, no further data will be overwritten as a result of a new import.
-If you already have existing schedules on your store, all your data will remain intact, and internal mapping between newly imported notices and their corresponding schedules will be performed automatically.
+If you already have existing terms on your store, all your data will remain intact.

 If the exported file you’re importing is too large, or your server has a restriction for importing JSON files, it could be possible that your server ran out of memory during the process.
 If this happens, you’ll see an error like:

 If you have sufficient permissions on the server, you can edit the